 At age 18 I began to teach grades 5-6 in our church-operated private school.

 At age 20 (1998) I married Erin and about a year later Douglas was born to us (1999).
-I taught at school for 2 years after we were married then I took up a job as an office assistance in a large woodworking business.
+I taught at the school for 2 years after we were married then I took up a job as an office assistant in a large, woodworking business.

 Three years later (2002) Freeland was born prematurely, spending about 9 days in the NICU in Lancaster.

 In January of 2003, I began working at Martin Accounting Service under the tutelage of a fine Christian man and a very sharp accountant named Galen Martin.
 In June of 2003, my dad died unexpectedly in a farm accident.
 The shock was huge and the sense of loss in the ensuing months and years has been great.
 Today, I still think of him often.
 I think that much of our identity and foundation is wrapped up in our fathers.

 In 2005, Casper was born very prematurely, weighing only 2 lbs, 11 oz., spending 9 weeks in the same NICU as Freeland followed by another week or so in Hershey.
 Praise the Lord he is fine!

 Adoption came slowly to my consciousness, though much more quickly to Erin’s, and two years after Casper was born, we adopted Annika from Uralsk, Kazakhstan (2007).

 At age 32, God drew me to Himself in a remarkable way, after I had spent many years kicked into neutral.
 I rejoice in this and praise God for His mercy!
 So many things have changed in the way that I think and in the direction that I am traveling.

 In January (2012) we brought Eliana home from Shanghai, China.